Pengcheng-Wei/E2E-GP/readme.md

 ./run.sh
 ```

+Note: when partitioning a graph in too many partitions, empty partitions may happens.

 Please cite this paper if you use the model or any code from this repository in your own work: